Azure/BatchExplorer/Readme.md

 # BatchLabs
 [![Build Status](https://travis-ci.org/Azure/BatchLabs.svg?branch=master)](https://travis-ci.org/Azure/BatchLabs)

-**Note: this is in early development and there is no production build available.**
+**Note: BatchLabs is in beta.
+We don't provide any installer/packaged binaries as of now.
+You will need to build this app yourself.**

 ## Getting started
 **Install node.js version `6.9` or greater.**